wincent/masochist/content/wiki/GPG key rotation notes.md

 title: GPG key rotation notes
 ---

+# Executive summary

+- **Have one primary key per "identity".** That generally means one tied to your personal email address and one tied to your work address.
+(We want the work one separate so it can be revoked if you leave your job.)
+- **Keep an expiry date on your primary key.** This is a "dead-man switch"; you can change the expiry date at will — there is no need to generate a new key.
+- **Keep the primary key "offline".** As in, keep it in 1Password, and keep only the subkeys on your system(s).
+- **It's ok to have your subkeys on multiple machines.** If you must revoke a key, do it.
+You will need to put a new subkey on all machines.
+That's ok.
+Don't try to use a separate identity for each machine; use your personal identity on all personal machines and your work identity on all work machines.
+- **Use the default encryption subkey.** GPG will make an encryption subkey by default when you create your primary key; just use that.
+When the subkey expires, then you will create a new encryption subkey.
+- **Create a signing subkey if you need to.** The primary key _is_ a signing key, but because you're storing it offline, you need to generate a signing subkey if (and only if) you need to sign things.
+Like encryption subkeys, this should have an expiry date; you can periodically issue a new signing subkey.
+- **Synchronize expiry dates to reduce maintenance burden.** Line up the expiry dates on all the keys so that you can refresh them all at the same time.
+That generally means updating the expiry on you personal and work primary keys, and generating new encryption (and possibly signing) subkeys.
+2 years is a good expiry interval (not too often to be burdensome, not so infrequent that you forget how to update.)

+# Details

 My current key isn't expiring until 2024-05-17, but I wanted to leave some notes here to remind me that the next time I transition to a new key I should create the master key without an expiry date and instead produce a key revocation certificate stored in a "safe location" (might be in a 1Password vault or printed on paper in a safe somewhere).

 > The expiry date is no reasonable mechanism to protect the primary key, and you should have a revocation certificate at hand.